The difference between a bestselling book and a book that sells a handful of copies can be summed up in one word: publicity.

 Best Fit: Experienced Authors, Fiction, and Non-Fiction

-80% of PR by the Book’s clients are previously published.
+Many of their clients are first time authors and some are even self-published and they love the hand-holding.
 If you feel like you’ve got the basics of book promotion down, but you want some fresh eyes on your second or third book campaign, Doug and Marika might be the people for you!

-Jessica Glenn is a jack of all trades in the book world.
-She can be found teaching MFA classes at Portland State University, attending conferences, and working at her boutique company, “MindBuck Publicity.”
+Jessie Glenn is a jack of all trades in the book world.
+Jessie can be found teaching MFA classes at Portland State University, attending conferences, and working at the boutique company, “MindBuck Media Book Publicity.”

-If you don’t know where to start when it comes to publicity, Jessica is here to help!
-She not only offers a full range of publicity services but manuscript feedback and publishing consultations.
+If you don’t know where to start when it comes to publicity, Jessie is here to help!
+Jessie not only offers a full range of publicity services but manuscript feedback and publishing consultations.

 11. David Ivester